Bispecific monoclonal antibody

 A bispecific monoclonal antibody (BsMAb, BsAb) is an artificial protein that can simultaneously bind to two different types of antigen or two different epitopes on the same antigen.
 Naturally occurring antibodies typically only target one antigen.
 BsAbs can be manufactured in several structural formats.
 BsAbs can be designed to recruit and activate immune cells, to interfere with receptor signaling and inactivate signaling ligands, and to force association of protein complexes.
 BsAbs have been explored for cancer immunotherapy, drug delivery, and Alzheimer's disease.

 Development history

 The original concept of BsAbs was proposed by Nisonoff and his collaborators in the 1960s, including the first idea of antibody architecture and other findings.
-In 1975, the problem of producing pure antibodies was solved by the creation of hybridoma technology, and the new era of monoclonal antibodies (MoAbs) came.
+In 1975, the problem of producing pure antibodies was solved by the creation of hybridoma technology, and the new era of monoclonal antibodies (MAbs) came.
 In 1983, Milstein and Cuello created hybrid-hybridoma (quadroma) technology.
 In 1988, the single-chain variable fragment (scFv) was invented by the Huston team to minimize the refolding problems, which contains the incorrect domain pairing or aggregation of two-chain species.
 In 1996, the BsAbs became more developed when the knobs-into-holes technology emerged.